-Two things to know about Kiara: she grew up in a conservative Filipino family, and she’s a writer.
+Two things to know about Kiara: she grew up in a conservative Filipino family and she’s a writer.

 To start, it’s important to know that growing up as a Filipino you’re taught to take life seriously.
-This means constant emphasis on going to a good university and securing a stable job, and then traveling only if time permits.
+This means a constant emphasis on going to a good university and securing a stable job, and then traveling only if time permits.

 But this just didn’t suit Kiara, who says:

 For as long as I can remember, I was never fond of my hometown.
 I had longed to be somewhere, anywhere, but there.
 Click To Tweet

 All throughout elementary and high school, I always tagged along on my parents work trips to Metro Manila, Cebu, and other provinces.
-I always wanted to go somewhere during school breaks, and found myself saving money all the time for a future flight.
+I always wanted to go somewhere during school breaks and found myself saving money all the time for a future flight.

-So at 19, I made the decision to forego law or medical school and to choose a career which would allow me to travel as much as possible.
+So at 19, I made the decision to forego law or medical school and choose a career which would allow me to travel as much as possible.

 “Third-world” passport?
 What does that mean?

-Well, as Kiara says, coming from the Philippines you’re issued a passport where you can enter 60 countries visa-free (as opposed to EU countries where you can enter 174).
+Well, as Kiara says, coming from the Philippines, you’re issued a passport where you can enter 60 countries visa-free (as opposed to EU countries where you can enter 174).
 Thus, Kiara doesn’t have the liberty to travel just anywhere freely.

-She has a 10-year multi-entry U.S. Visa because her mom had proactively applied for it while she was still going to school.
+She has a 10-year multi-entry U.S. visa because her mom had proactively applied for it while she was still going to school.
 But now, as a self-employed freelancer, it’s much more difficult for her to prove why she should be granted one.

-Though she personally hasn’t been rejected for visa, she says stories like that are very common in the Philippines since a lot of Filipinos want to move abroad, but they have no real income.
+Though she personally hasn’t been rejected for a visa, she says stories like that are very common in the Philippines since a lot of Filipinos want to move abroad, but they have no real income.

 Kiara shares that most Filipinos have longer lines when getting a passport, more embassy restrictions, and, as a young female solo traveler, more detailed questions about her stay.
-She says this is because there’s a stigma, unfortunately based on common occurrence, that young, Filipino women… tend to date older, foreign men.
+She says that this is because there’s a stigma, unfortunately, based on common occurrence, that young, Filipino women… tend to date older, foreign men.